jodyphelan/itol-configs/README.md

 # itol-configs

-To annotate trees in [iTOL](https://itol.embl.de/) requres special config files.
+To annotate trees in [iTOL](https://itol.embl.de/) requres special config files that are time-consuming to create.
 This python package contains functions to create configuration files automatically from a CSV file.

 ## Installation